Kirsten Oswald: Political career

 Oswald has repeatedly spoken out about China's reported repression in the House of Commons.
 In September 2021, Uyghur leaders honoured her for her continued work on their cause, and the World Uyghur Congress publicly thanked her for her support.

-In June 2022, Oswald's colleague, Patrick Grady, was found to have inappropriately touched a teenage member of SNP staff at Westminster and was suspended from the Commons.
-Grady's victim alleged that the "bullying" he received after he made the complaint was worse than the harassment itself, and emailed colleagues to say that he had "no faith that a meaningful change" would be made to the party's handling of such complaints.
-In July, Oswald emailed the victim to say that she "fully appreciated that this is a difficult time for you" but also threatened him with disciplinary action unless he decided to "cease and desist from sending such further emails with immediate effect".
-She continued: "Should you choose to continue to do so, despite the terms of this communication, then it is only fair to put you on notice that this could be treated as misconduct and make you subject to further action under a disciplinary process.
-It is, of course, very much hoped that will not be necessary."

 On 2 December 2022, the day after Ian Blackford announced he would be stepping down from his role as SNP Westminster leader, Oswald announced that she would be stepping down as deputy Westminster leader as well.
 "It seems sensible to me that a new leader and new deputy pick up the baton," she said.
 "And [the party will] have my support to do that."

+In January 2023, she was one of a number of Scottish politicians who drew media attention and criticism after being photographed smiling in front of a sign reading 'Decapitate TERFs' and a drawing of a guillotine at a Glasgow rally.
+The sign was reported to Police Scotland.
+Fellow MSP Murdo Fraser described the sign as "clearly a hate crime and a public order offence".
+Oswald later tweeted that the sign, which she described as "horrific", had "not been there when I joined the demo".

+Oswald stood for re-election as MP for East Renfrewshire in the 2024 United Kingdom general election, but was defeated by the Labour party candidate.